 The African Group has led proposals for the review of Article 27.3(b) of TRIPS that concerns patents on life forms and the protection of plant varieties.
 In 1999, the African Group presented s proposal to ban patents on life forms, recognize farmers' rights and provide protection to traditional knowledge119.
-In a follow up communication the African Group reiterated their position.120 In 2003, the African Group submitted a proposal at the WTO TRIPS Council to adopt a decision on protecting traditional knowledge.121 The proposed decision sought to recognize traditional knowledge as IP rights, recognize rights of local community of traditional knowledge practitioners and prevent the misappropriation of traditional knowledge through the grant of IP rights.
-The African Group also seek, together with most developing countries, an amendment to the TRIPS Agreement to introduce a mandatory disclosure requirement for patent applications to disclose the source/origin of genetic resources and/or traditional knowledge used in a claimed invention.122 The purpose of the disclosure obligation would be to misappropriation and misuse of genetic resources and traditional knowledge, and on the other hand, by providing additional information to prevent the grant of erroneous patents.
+In a follow up communication the African Group reiterated their position.
+120 In 2003, the African Group submitted a proposal at the WTO TRIPS Council to adopt a decision on protecting traditional knowledge.
+121 The proposed decision sought to recognize traditional knowledge as IP rights, recognize rights of local community of traditional knowledge practitioners and prevent the misappropriation of traditional knowledge through the grant of IP rights.
+The African Group also seek, together with most developing countries, an amendment to the TRIPS Agreement to introduce a mandatory disclosure requirement for patent applications to disclose the source/origin of genetic resources and/or traditional knowledge used in a claimed invention.
+122 The purpose of the disclosure obligation would be to misappropriation and misuse of genetic resources and traditional knowledge through the patent system.
+This would be achieved on the one hand, by supporting access and benefit sharing regimes in relation to access and utilization of genetic resources and traditional knowledge, and on the other hand, by providing additional information to prevent the grant of erroneous patents.